Understanding the claims process

 John Huff, director of the Missouri Department of Insurance, Financial Institutions & Professional Registration and president of the National Association of Insurance Commissioners (NAIC), says homeowners and renters can do several things to expedite their claim:

-• Keep a home inventory of your personal belongings, including pictures and receipts, if possible.
+• Keep a home inventory of your personal property, including pictures and receipts, if possible.
+This will help document damages to belongings lost or damaged due to an incident.

 • Report insurance claims promptly and ensure your insurer has your current contact information.